 Persons wishing to study internationally can combine the A-level subjects as required.
 This would need to be discussed and agreed in a guidance interview.

-ICT & Design Skills
+ICT & Coding

 Exams are held after every two, three and four years.
 Each subject is completed individually, sometimes several exams are required for one subject.
 Each partial exam can be repeated as often as required.
 The exams are conducted by the examination bodies Cambridge International Examinations and Pearson Edexcel.